gershnik/wsdd-native/README.md

 [![License][license_badge]](https://opensource.org/licenses/BSD-3-Clause)
 [![Language][language_badge]](https://isocpp.org/)

-A Unix daemon that makes your macOS/Linux/BSD/illumos/HaikuOS machine visible in Network view of Windows Explorer on newer versions of Windows.
+A Unix daemon that makes your macOS/Linux/BSD/illumos/HaikuOS machine visible in the Network view of Windows Explorer on newer versions of Windows.

-It implements WS-Discovery protocol that Windows now uses to discover machines on local network.
+It implements the WS-Discovery protocol that Windows now uses to discover machines on the local network.
 It is a native daemon, written in C++.

 <!-- TOC depthfrom:2 -->